-Mass is not 52.
-The an historical reenactment of the events of salvation history and care should be taken not to give the impression that the liturgy of the word is a play.
-This is not to say that dramatic elements may not be used, e.g., the readings may at times be divided into parts distributed among the children;45 however, the use of costumes, etc., is more appropriate in the context of other celebrations or should services.
-Care be taken especially at Christmas and during Holy Week and the Easter Triduum not to stage the various liturgies as plays.
+The Mass is not an historical 52. reenactment of the events of salvation history and care should be taken not to give the impression that the liturgy of the word is a play.
+This is not to say that dramatic elements may not be used, e.g., the readings may at times be divided into parts distributed among the children;45 however, the use of costumes, etc., is more appropriate in the context of other celebrations or services.
+Care should be taken especially at Christmas and during Holy Week and the Easter Triduum not to stage the various liturgies as plays.
 The Christmas Mass should not be presented as a birthday party for Jesus, nor should secular notions of Santa Claus be introduced into the Christmas liturgy.